-- 1. The City Council can approve the Major Site Development Plan for 205 S. Wilmoth Avenue, subject to the following conditions and allowances: - a) The developer shall enter into an agreement for the costs associated with the design and construction of the extension of a turn lane from Franklin Avenue to the east through the project driveway at Colorado Avenue.
-The developer would contribute funds to the City for the project construction and be completed by the City in the summer of 2017. - b) Provide an easement as shown on the site plan for the reconstruction of the shared use path along Lincoln Way prior to the occupancy of any building. - c) Allow for the deviation of the 15-foot landscaped median with the southeast corner of the parking lot. - d) Allowance for construction of carports primarily south of the apartments, subject to staff approval of a complimentary design to the apartment buildings in terms of colors and finishes and to include a sloped roof. - e) Modify the location of the transformer along Wilmoth to meet Electric Department access requirements and zoning standards for location and screening. - f) Allow for the shrub plantings between the mixed use building and Lincoln Way to be substituted with decorative grasses or flowering annuals in recognition of the ground floor as commercial space rather than apartments. - g) The commercial storefront glazing shall not be covered by tenants as uncovered storage areas or with internal demising walls.
-Tenants may use window coverings to treat window areas for the purpose of providing for privacy and screening of internal operations. - h) Approval of signage program as a separate Major Site Development Plan application prior to the installation of signs. - i) Finalize planting and lighting plans along the northwest corner of the site to meet CPTED principles with staff. - j) Allow for minor adjustments to the building facades to ensure conformity to the URA clay brick percentage requirements, subject to staff approval of changes. - k) Determination of adequate sanitary sewer capacity by the Public Works Department prior to the issuance of a building permit. - 2.
-The City Council can approve the Major Site Development Plan for 205 S. Wilmoth Avenue, with modified conditions.
+- 1. The Planning and Zoning Commission can recommend that the City Council approve the Major Site Development Plan for 205 S. Wilmoth Avenue, subject to the following conditions and allowances: - a) The developer shall enter into an agreement for the costs associated with the design and construction of the extension of a turn lane from Franklin Avenue to the east

-- 3. The City Council can deny the Major Site Development Plan for 205 S. Wilmoth Avenue, if the Council finds that the City's regulations and policies are not met. - 4.
-The City Council can defer action on this request and refer it back to City staff and/or the applicant for additional information.
+- through the project driveway at Colorado Avenue.
+The developer would contribute funds to the City for the project construction and be completed by the City in the summer of 2017. - b) Provide an easement as shown on the site plan for the reconstruction of the shared use path along Lincoln Way. - c) Allow for the deviation of the 15-foot landscaped median. - d) Adjust the height of the front yard fence along Wilmoth to a height of four feet or move Building B to 25-foot setback line to keep the fence out of the front yard. - e) Allowance for construction of carports south of the apartment for the central rows of parking, subject to staff approval of a complimentary design to the apartment buildings in terms of colors and finishes and to include a sloped roof. - f) Allow the landscaped corner of the mixed-use building to be hardscaped to function as outdoor space for seating if desired by the developer. - g) Provide additional parking lot screening for the northwest corner of the residential parking lot along Lincoln Way and include trees along the driveway landscape strip. - h) Modify the location of the transformer along Wilmoth to meet Electric Department access requirements and zoning standards for location and screening. - i) Allow for the shrub plantings between the mixed use building and Lincoln Way to be substituted with decorative grasses or flowering annuals in recognition of the ground floor as commercial space rather than apartments. - j) Continue to work with staff on includes enhancing the visual interest of the Building B along the Wilmoth facade to include a more substantial covered entry element and elements of roof variation or relief.
+The commercial storefront glazing shall not be covered by tenants as uncovered storage areas or with internal demising walls.
+Tenants may use window coverings to treat window areas for the purpose of providing for privacy and screening of internal operations. - k) Approval of signage program as a separate Major Site Development Plan application prior to the installation of signs. - I) Determination of adequate sanitary sewer capacity by the Public Works Department prior to the issuance of a building permit. - The Planning and Zoning Commission can recommend that the City Council approve the Major Site Development Plan for 205 S. Wilmoth Avenue, with modified conditions. - 3.
+The Planning and Zoning Commission can recommend that the City Council deny the Major Site Development Plan for 205 S. Wilmoth Avenue, if the Commission finds that the City's regulations and policies are not met. - 4.
+The Planning and Zoning Commission can defer action on this request and refer it back to City staff and/or the applicant for additional information.

-CITY MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION: